NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 1. Every node sends:
     - Sender Node ID
-    - Root ID as percieved by sender
+    - Root ID as perceived by sender
     - Distance from root node
 2. Each node selects the best configuration in order of
     - If root of the one configuration has a smaller ID